Joshua Greene (psychologist): Awards and distinctions

 Greene received the 2012 Stanton Prize from the Society for Philosophy and Psychology.
 In 2013, Greene was awarded the Roslyn Abramson Award, given annually to Harvard faculty "in recognition of his or her excellence and sensitivity in teaching undergraduates".
+In 2026, Greene was named the inaugural Alfred and Rebecca Lin Professor of Civil Discourse at Harvard, a position established to support research and teaching on depolarization and constructive disagreement.